Alabama Sales Tax Calculator 2026

 What is Alabama state sales tax in 2026

 Alabama state general sales tax is 4.00%.
-For qualifying grocery food, the state rate is 2.00% in 2026 based on Alabama Department of Revenue guidance.
+For qualifying grocery food, the standard state rate is 2.00%, but Alabama Department of Revenue guidance says the state portion is suspended from May 1, 2026 through June 30, 2026.

 Why does Alabama sales tax change by county